Logiqx/gps-wizard/docs/gpx/issues/windsport.md

 <wst version="1" recordtype="RECORD" sessiontype="FREERIDE" rating="2" uuid="ce304c15-df1a-4cc0-8f30-7a3eeafbc720" startTime="2022-11-19T17:22:14.15Z" endTime="2022-11-19T17:28:25.132Z" id="/t4/zT4qofHBiYd3bRvuRQ==&#10;" device="SM-G930F" />
 ```

-GPX 1.0 does not allow for extensions to the `<trk>` element, but extensions can go at the bottom of the GPX file (see earlier example):
+GPX 1.0 does not allow for extensions to the `<trk>` element, but extensions can go at the bottom of the GPX file:

 ```xml
 <wst:gpx version="1" recordtype="RECORD" sessiontype="FREERIDE" rating="2" uuid="ce304c15-df1a-4cc0-8f30-7a3eeafbc720" startTime="2022-11-19T17:22:14.15Z" endTime="2022-11-19T17:28:25.132Z" id="/t4/zT4qofHBiYd3bRvuRQ==&#10;" device="SM-G930F" />
 ```

+Note that this also requires a different namespace.

 #### Timestamps

-Timestamps are showing the time zone applicable at the time of recording:
+Timestamps in GPX files from WST are showing the time zone applicable at the time of recording:

 ```xml
 <time>2003-04-05T18:22:16.184+01:00</time>
 ```

 This is perfectly valid, although most GPS / GNSS loggers record the time as UTC.
+It's conceivable that some applications may not make use of the time zone that is supplied when they read GPX files (`+01:00` in this example).